aviiciii/devport/README.md

 # devport
 A portal to build a portfolio page using data received from user.
-Mini project done for my senior.
+Project done for a friend.